leonardtia1/MIX-2/JENKINS/PIPELINE AS CODE/README.md

 ## Using multiple agents

+**any:**
+Execute the Pipeline, or stage, on any available agent.
+For example: agent any

+**none:**
+When applied at the top-level of the pipeline block no global agent will be allocated for the entire Pipeline run and each stage directive will need to contain its own agent directive.
+For example: agent none

+**label:**
+Execute the Pipeline, or stage, on an agent available in the Jenkins environment with the provided label.
+For example: agent { label 'my-defined-label' }

 * In this example, job will run on any available agent including **Jenkins master server.**

 ```groovy